akbloodadarsh/Twitter-Sentimental-Analysis/README.md

 5. **The result will show up.**

 #### Future Improvements
-* **We are gonna add a module which will analyze the image which is attached to a tweet.(If available by tweepy or other api)**
+* **Maybe we are gonna add a module which will analyze the image which is attached to a tweet.(If available by tweepy or other api)**
 * **A hashtag analysis section which can analysis** **N** **number of tweets and based on the tweets will give sentiments of people in %.Ex:-**
   1. **Angry n% Sad n% Happy n%**
   2. **Positive n% Negative n%**